Research

 sequence-defined materials

 Biological polymers such as proteins are responsible for nearly every facet of life and contain exquisite properties ranging from structural (e.g., spider silk) to signal transduction (e.g., insulin).
 Both monomer sequence and chain shape dictate protein function, but such sequence control is difficult to replicate with conventional synthetic polymers.
-Our work probes the relationship between sequence and structure using a simplified class of biomimetic materials, polypeptoids, and we leverage this molecular control to develop synthetic materials with enhanced bioactivity.
-Because polypeptoids are non-natural, they provide opportunities to interface with biologics in an orthogonal manner and to generate materials with precise control.
+Our work probes the relationship between sequence and structure using multiple types of bio-adjacent materials, including polypeptoids and protected peptides, and we leverage this molecular control to understand the principles governing the structure of these materials and to develop synthetic materials with tunable bioactivity.
+Because these materials are non-natural, they provide opportunities to interface with biologics in an orthogonal manner and to generate materials with precise control.

 TOC image.jpg